The Queen Alexandra séance

 with the Scottish medium John Sloan*

-to communicate with her husband in the spirit world.
+to try and communicate with her husband in the spirit world.

 Then in 1960 Alexandra returned to communicate for herself,